KilledByAPixel/1Keys/README.md

 ![Screenshot](/screen.jpg)

 The enhanced version sounds the same but has a few small bonus features...
-- Octave control
-- Key control
+- Octave asnd Key control
 - Wave shape
 - Sine wave instrument
 - Keyboard keys displyed on piano